 You can either add the product into your routine or replace your current moisturisers with CBD-infused balms and CBD-infused cosmetics.
 You may find this to be a more natural way of using CBD, as it is something you would be doing anyway.
 The creams or balms also come in sizes that are easy to carry, so you can take them to places where you think you may gain a benefit.

 The workplace, common travel areas such as train stations or airports, and places where there are lots of people such as a music concert, can all contribute to feelings of discomfort.
-Applying a topical cream may help you feel a greater sense of relaxation and help you to enjoy your day.
+Applying a topical cream may help support a sense of relaxation and help you to enjoy your day.

-Creams and balms are also popular with many people who experience exercise-induced soreness.
+Creams and balms are also popular with many people who experience exercise-induced discomfort.
 By rubbing the balm into the affected areas, people may benefit from CBD’s wellness properties.

 It’s now a common sight to see people vaping, usually in an attempt to give up cigarettes.
 However, the next time you see someone doing this, they may be using a CBD e-liquid.
 These liquids come in disposal containers and fit onto a vape pen.